johnlaudun/blog/vita.md

 2006\.
 At The Crossroads of Land and Water.
 In Louisiana Crossroads: Season 7, 2-9.
 Lafayette, Louisiana: Acadiana Arts Council.

 2005\.
 The Land of the Blue Guitar: The Nature of Art and Life at the Crossroads.
 In Louisiana Crossroads, 2-9.
 Lafayette, Louisiana: Acadiana Arts Council.

 2004\.
+Review of _Natchitoches and Louisiana’s Timeless Cane River_, by Richard Seale, Robert DeBlieux, & Harlan Mark Guidry. _Louisiana History: The Journal of the Louisiana Historical Association_ 45(3): 361–362. http://www.jstor.org/stable/4234044.

+2004\.
 The Crossroads in Louisiana.
 In Louisiana Crossroads 2004-2005, 2-9.
 Lafayette, Louisiana: Acadiana Arts Council.